 Down here, you can check Crete’s four regions and all you can do in each of them.

-Once you know what you want to see, come back to this article and keep reading… this 3 weeks in Crete plan includes the top highlights of these 4 regions!
+Once you know what you want to see, come back to this article and keep reading… this 3 weeks in Crete plan includes the top highlights of the 4 regions!

-This is a road trip in Crete by car, so this point should be on of the first things to consider.
-I always suggest people to tour Crete independently, relying on organized tours only when the roads don’t allow an alternative.
-Organized trips are also ok to get a special insight to a particular place, such as an archaeological site.
+This is a road trip in Crete by car, so this point should be one of the first things to consider.
+I always suggest people navigate Crete independently, relying on organized tours only when the roads don’t allow an alternative.
+Organized trips are also ok to get a special insight into a particular place, such as an archaeological site.